Skip to content

 DirectEdit Link

 If your login credentials have editing permissions for that page, and you have logged in successfully, you will be taken to the Editor View for the page.
-From there, you will be able to edit any editable regions and will also be able to navigate to other pages and information that you have access to within Omni CMS.
+From there, you will be able to edit any editable regions and will also be able to navigate to other pages and information that you have access to within Modern Campus CMS.

 1. Navigate to a published webpage that you have access to edit.
 For example, if you have access to a specific area within a College or Unit, go to your area’s homepage.

-2. Click on the Last Published date under the section links
+2. Click on the link that is a date next to 'Last Published' above the section links

 3. You will be directed to the UTHSC CAS login window to login with your UTHSC NetID and password.